YafetGetu/Etcars-online-car-store/README.md

   - 🛠️ Edit car details such as model, price, and information
   - ➕ Add new cars to the store
   - 📋 Manage customer orders and update order status
-  -

 ![image alt](https://github.com/YafetGetu/carstore/blob/7dee4a22309d2ae7bd895f9aed94b347b424632a/screenshoot/admin1.png)

-- 🛒 **Make an Order** – Customers can select a car and place an order directly through the app.

-- 📋 **Order Management** – The app stores customer orders for review and processing.

-- 🎨 **Modern UI** – Clean and professional interface with intuitive navigation.

 ## 📁 Project Structure (Example)